-The measurement of innovation in the reviewed indices was carried out largely from a formal lens.
-That is in contrast to the research carried out by A2K4D and Open AIR, which focus on informal innovation in both the formal and the informal sectors.
-Inherent in those, for example, are various forms of unmeasured processes of human capital and skill development, informal acquisition, appropriation and sharing of knowledge, and the wide modes of collaboration that feed into the innovation process.
-These components of innovation are not considered because their traces are not recorded in official databases.
-In contrast, innovation was considered in the reviewed indices through mostly documented practices.
+The measurement of innovation in the reviewed indices is carried out largely through a formal lens.
+That is in contrast to the research studies carried out by A2K4D and Open AIR, which focus on informal innovation in both the formal and the informal sectors.
+Inherent in those studies are, for example, various forms of unmeasured processes of human capital development; informal acquisition, appropriation and sharing of knowledge; and the wide modes of collaboration-all feeding into the innovation process.
+These components of innovation are not considered by the reviewed indices because their traces are not recorded in official databases.
+In the reviewed indices, innovation is considered mostly through documented practices.

-121 Wackerly, Dennis D., William Mendenhall, and Richard L. Scheaffer.
+&lt;sup>121 Wackerly, Dennis D., William Mendenhall, and Richard L. Scheaffer.
 "Mathematical statistics with applications", page 477.
 Seventh ed.
 Brooks/Cole, Cengage Learning, 2008.

-122 Note that a weighted geometric mean is calculated as in the Atkinson measure for the Health Index of the IHDI referred to the IHDI Atkinson Inequality Measure section.
+&lt;sup>122 Note that a weighted geometric mean is calculated as in the Atkinson measure for the Health Index of the IHDI referred to the IHDI Atkinson Inequality Measure section.

-123Dutta, Soumitra, Bruni Lanvin, and Sacha Wunsch-Vincent.
+&lt;sup>123Dutta, Soumitra, Bruni Lanvin, and Sacha Wunsch-Vincent.
 "The Global Innovation Index 2016: Winning with Global Innovation".
 Cornell University, INSEAD, and World Intellectual Property Organization (WIPO).
 2016.

-$^{^{\}rm 124}$ "Measuring the Information Society Report 2016".
+&lt;sup>124 "Measuring the Information Society Report 2016".
 ITU, 2016.

-GII carries out a very wide approach to the measurement of innovation through its two input and output sub-indices.
+GII adopts a very wide approach to the measurement of innovation through its two input and output sub-indices.
 It takes into account a range of aspects from regulatory environment to YouTube uploads.
-All of its indicators are based on documented phenomenon such as regulatory environment measured by indicators like cost of redundancy dismissal.125 That is remotely related to innovation in the developing world where innovation is conventionally protected through social understandings.
-The IER as a ratio of Input to Output indices addresses that discrepancy slightly, but it still does not fulfill the measurement of informal innovation in developing countries.
+All of its indicators are based on documented phenomena, such as regulatory environment as measured by indicators like cost of redundancy dismissal.
+Such an approach does not correspond well to innovation in the developing world where innovation is typically governed by non-documented, informal phenomena.
+The IER, as a ratio of Input to Output indices, addresses that discrepancy slightly, but it still does not fulfill the measurement needs of informal innovation in developing countries.